Last update: June 29, 2021

 Your first days in Scandinavia will be busy with activities and events to help you get to know your new city, introduce you to DIS people and resources, connect with one another, and care for your wellbeing during this period.
 Our plan for your arrival will be based on local conditions, requirements and recommendations closer to your departure, and we will provide updates here, via email, and at your pre-departure orientation.

-Can I travel outside of Denmark or Sweden during my Summer at DIS?
+Can I travel outside of Denmark or Sweden during the Fall Semester?

 Can I have visitors from the U.S. while I’m at DIS?